Skip to main content

 What sick pay is the employee entitled to under Dutch employment law?

-The amount of sick pay and from whom the employee will receive it, is dependent on the type of employment agreement the employee holds under Dutch employment law.
+The amount of sick pay and from whom the employee will receive it, is dependent on the type of employment contract the employee holds under Dutch employment law.
 Thus, sick pay can either be paid by the employer or the UWV.

 The sick wage an employee receives can be subject to deductions in light of any employee benefits currently being received by the employee in question.